Take It from Here: Final year

 In 1959, Muir and Norden decided to move into writing for television, and so stopped writing TIFH.
-The BBC brought in writers Barry Took and Eric Merriman for the 1959/60 season, but this was to be Take It from Here's last.
+The BBC brought in writers Barry Took and Eric Merriman for the 1959-1960 series, but this was to be Take It from Here's last.

 Influence

 The parody sketch, previously used in stage revues but brought to radio by Muir and Norden for Take It from Here, was very influential on comedy shows such as Round the Horne and many television programmes.

 In one of the parody sketches, a take-off of the films of English north country factory owners, Muir claimed that they introduced the phrase "Trouble at t'Mill".
 For one series, Wallas Eaton portrayed an opinionated newspaper letter writer named Disgusted of Tunbridge Wells, another phrase that entered the language.

-Many of the jokes and comic exchanges from Take It from Here were recycled in the series of Carry On films when scriptwriter Talbot Rothwell ran out of time, and Muir and Norden gave him some old TIFH scripts – for instance, the line spoken by Julius Caesar (played by Kenneth Williams) in Carry on Cleo on facing some would-be assassins: "Infamy!
+Many of the jokes and comic exchanges from Take It from Here were recycled in the series of Carry On films when scriptwriter Talbot Rothwell ran out of time, and Muir and Norden gave him some old TIFH scripts – for instance, the line spoken by Julius Caesar (played by Kenneth Williams) in Carry On Cleo on facing some would-be assassins: "Infamy!
 Infamy!
 They've all got it in for me!"

 While the humour was undoubtedly parochially British, in his autobiography Frank Muir expressed gratification and wonder that the show was so well received in Australia – where TIFH's subtlety, and the show's implied confidence in the listeners' level of intelligence, were commented on in the Australian press as characteristics one would have expected to lead to the show's failure there!

 In the 1970s, the Oslo-based radio network NRK produced and transmitted a Norwegian-language version of Take It from Here under the title Familien Glum.

 Television revival of The Glums

 The Glums were remembered sufficiently for the format to be revived in 1978 as part of the unsuccessful Bruce Forsyth's Big Night programme.
-A single stand alone series of The Glums was produced and broadcast the following year (consisting of six episodes) by London Weekend Television, usually drawing on two original radio scripts each week.
+A single stand alone series of The Glums was produced and broadcast the following year (consisting of eight episodes) by London Weekend Television, usually drawing on two original radio scripts each week.
 Ron Glum was played by Ian Lavender and Eth by Patricia Brake, while Jimmy Edwards reprised the role of Pa Glum.

 A Region 2 DVD of both the Bruce Forsyth's Big Night shorts and the subsequent 1979 series was commercially released in 2011 in the UK.